IsaacHair/Corth/readme.txt

 Now, malloc'ed memory is not going to be freed at the end of the program because this will already occur automatically.
 Files will still be closed, though.

+The actual program also has error and line counters, etc. See the actual program for the details; this readme is just an outline.